microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0-beta/Set-MgDriveItemListItemDriveItemContent.md

 # Set-MgDriveItemListItemDriveItemContent

 ## SYNOPSIS
-Update content for the navigation property driveItem in drives
+The content stream, if the item represents a file.

 ## SYNTAX